The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Professor of Management, the Wharton School

 John Paul MacDuffie is professor of management at the Wharton School, University of Pennsylvania, and director of the Program on Vehicle and Mobility Innovation (PVMI) at Wharton’s Mack Institute for Innovation Management.
 His research focuses on human resource management systems, managing people over distance, organizational learning, and collaboration.
-He is a founding board member and current president of the Industry Studies Association, co-curator of the Automotive Transformation Map of the World Economic Forum, and a former member of the Automotive Experts Group at the Federal Reserve Bank.
-Professor MacDuffie has a PhD from the MIT Sloan School of Management and a BA in Sociology from Harvard University.
+More info

 Exequiel Hernandez, PhD